primer-io/example-web-checkout/README.md

 The server is deployed on port `8880` by default.
 You can change the port by setting the `PORT` environment variable in the `.env` file.

+This server uses [`nodemon`](https://www.npmjs.com/package/nodemon) under the hood to automatically re-run the server when a change to the source files or `.env` is made.

 ### 💳 Access the checkout

 Check the checkout at [http://localhost:8880/](http://localhost:8880/).